 - Odds and ends: other Italy travel essentials

 One of the charms of most places to visit in Italy is that they’re so walkable!
 But all of that walking takes its toll on your feet if you don’t have comfortable shoes for travel – these will be the most important things to bring to Italy.
 The other factor to consider is the weather, which could vary from cool and rainy to blazing hot.
 My advice for how to pack for Italy is to start with comfortable, weather-appropriate shoes and then choose bottoms and tops that work with them.
 What are the most comfortable, stylish travel shoes that will also work with the weather in Italy in October?
 Here are a few ideas.

-On our recent visit to Rome, cute “athleisure” shoes shoes were very in among Roman women!
+On our last visit to Rome, cute “athleisure” shoes shoes were very in among Roman women!
 I’ll admit that I was a little surprised, given the stereotype of Italian women in stilettos, but seeing practical footwear was a relief.
 Saucony seems to have cornered the market in Italy, and I saw lots of women wearing Saucony sneakers nearly identical to the ones I own.
 The best part?
 They come in dozens of colors and even can span the spectrum from toned-down to sporty to trendy.

 Since my feet can be cranky, I also bring along these babies to swap in when I need to.
 With the upgraded insoles, you have the best travel shoe for women with plantar fasciitis – comfortable and stylish.
-I’ve also been known to swap laces on mine for a different look – I think my black bullets looks much sharper with black laces, make these great shoes to wear in Rome.
+I’ve also been known to swap laces on my sneakers for a different look – I think my black Sauconies looks much sharper with black laces, making these great shoes to wear in Rome.
 Don’t forget these amazing merino wool no-show socks to keep your feet comfortable and dry – they’re pricey, but also extremely durable and can be worn a few times between washing thanks to the anti-microbial properties of wool.